leon332157/repl.it-electron/CONTRIBUTING.md

 ## Branch Naming Rules

-##### When naming branches, use short tokens, followed by a 1-3 words of what your branch has.
+#### When naming branches, use short tokens, followed by a 1-3 words of what your branch has.
 EXCEPT bug fixes, you need to put the target version number of the fix.

+##### Please use the following tokens (words) for grouping.
 - fix
   - For bug fixes.